Cambridge Assessment International Education (Cambridge International)

 To learn more about Cambridge International UE requirements, visit Universities New Zealand's Other school-leavers qualifications page.

-To find out more about guaranteed entry requirements for your intended programme(s), please visit Find a study option.
+To find out more about the guaranteed entry requirements for your intended programme(s), please visit the named programme page.
+For a list of all programme pages, please see Find a study option.

 Part A

-- A D grade or better in syllabuses from at least two different syllabus groups (excluding Thinking Skills)
+• A D grade or better in syllabuses from at least three different syllabus groups (excluding Thinking Skills)

 For the New Zealand Cambridge International score table, please see Universities New Zealand's Other school-leaver qualifications page.